MicrosoftDocs/sql-docs/docs/ssms/tutorials/ssms-configuration.md

 Query Editor can be maximized to full-screen mode.

 1. Click anywhere in the Query Editor window.
-2. Press SHIFT + ALT + ENTER to toggle between full-screen mode and regular mode.
+2. Press Shift+Alt+Enter to toggle between full-screen mode and regular mode.

 This keyboard shortcut works with any document window.